dnehar/SingleCells_SLE_paper/README.md

 # Cohort information:

 1- childhood SLE (cSLE) cohort: 44 samples

-We profiled ~260K peripheral blood mononuclear cells (PBMCs) from 33 children with SLE with different degrees of disease activity and 11 matched control
+We single cell profiled ~260K peripheral blood mononuclear cells (PBMCs) from 33 children with SLE with different degrees of disease activity and 11 matched control

 2- caSLE cohort (childhood + adult SLE): 58 samples

 in addition to 33 cSLE + 11cHD, we profiled PBMC form 8 adult SLE and 6 healthy controls.

 # Single cell Technology

 10X Genomics. chemistry = V2

 # Scripts used for the analysis available: